sudev/sudev.github.com/_posts/2013-09-07-minixinstall.markdown

 ###Select your Ethernet chip

 You will now be asked which (if any) of the available Ethernet drivers you want installed.
 Network settings can be changed after installation.
-Since we are using VirtualBox "AMD LANCE" (option 8) as your Ethernet driver, VirtualBox is capable of emulating the AMD LANCE and it has nothing to do with your computers network card.
+Since we are using VirtualBox select "AMD LANCE" (option 8) as your Ethernet driver, VirtualBox is capable of emulating AMD LANCE and it has nothing to do with your computers network card.

 ###Restart